 It’s no surprise that investors are becoming just as concerned with protecting what they have as they are with making profits.
 Globalization of the world’s economies and foreign events, typically negative, are affecting the markets in a big way, and are doing so more frequently.
-In order to combat the increased potential of market sell-offs, investors are learning to hedge their positions to try to minimize their losses.
+In order to combat the increased potential of market sell-offs, investors are hedging their positions to try to minimize their losses.

 There are two basic ways to hedge a position: